oncodash/ontoweaver/README.md

         to_object: case
 ```

-Although the examples usually define mapping of cell values to nodes,
+Although the examples usually define a mapping of cell values to nodes,
 the transformers can also used to map cell values to properties
 of nodes and edges.
 For example: